SP5GW/RF_Tunning_SirioSignalKeeper27_for_10m_Band/README.md

 ### Always tune the antenna at the feed point—the coaxial cable can transform the impedance and give misleading readings.
 My final mistake was underestimating the impact of the ~20 m coaxial cable between the NanoVNA and the antenna feed point.
 The cable acted as an impedance transformer, which in my case led to completely misleading results—for example, shortening the radiating element caused the SWR dip to shift toward lower frequencies.
 At that point, I was genuinely perplexed!

-### Improved mast setup enabling single-person maintenance
+### Use Improved mast setup enabling single-person maintenance
 For easy single-person antenna maintenance, mount the antenna on a mast made of two sections joined with a pair of mast-to-mast clamps.
 In my setup, the taller section is fixed to the chimney using two wall brackets secured with chemical anchors (four per bracket).
 This arrangement makes it possible to loosen the upper mast section and slide it down to a convenient working height, providing safe and easy access to the antenna—without the need for additional help.